 - The next thing you will want to do is fill the hot tub to the point where the water level was initially but without turning on the hot tub.
 Let it rest like this for 24 hours again and see if the water level has dropped at all.
 If it dropped to the same level as it did when you left the hot tub running, that means the culprit is the hot tub’s shell.
 If the water leaked more rapidly when you left the pumps running, that means there is a leak somewhere after the water has left the pumps.
 And if the water drips more slowly when the hot tub is off, that means the source of the leak is where the water line is before the pump.
 This step is used to determine whether there has been a vessel leak, pressure leak, or suction side leak.

 How Much is it Going to Cost?

-This will really depend on what the issue was and what will need to be done to fix it.
-If all you need to do is simply tighten a few loose parts, then you obviously will not need to spend anything.
-You usually will not have to spend more than $100 in order to fix most of the minor leaks, especially if it’s something that you feel comfortable doing on your own.
-But if a more major piece of equipment was the cause of a leak, such as the heater or the pumps, and you need to order replacement parts, then it could cost you upwards of $500.
+This will depend on what the issue was and what will need to be done to fix it.
+If all you need to do is tighten a few loose parts, you obviously will not need to spend anything.
+You usually will not have to spend more than $100 to fix most minor leaks, especially if it’s something that you feel comfortable doing on your own.
+But if a more significant piece of equipment was the cause of a leak, such as a heater or the pumps, and you need to order replacement parts, then it could cost you upwards of $500.

 How to Prevent Leaks

 The best way to prevent leaks is to make sure that you check out your hot tub regularly.
-Make sure that you keep an eye on the pumps, jets, fittings, and other parts to see if they are working properly.
-The sooner you diagnose and fix a problem, the less work you are going to have to do in the future.
+Ensure that you watch the pumps, jets, fittings, and other parts to see if they are working correctly.
+The sooner you diagnose and fix a problem, the less work you will have to do in the future.